FROM SITE-CENTRIC TO PATIENT-CENTRIC: THE EVOLUTION OF CLINICAL TRIALS AND DIRECT-TO-PATIENT LOGISTICS

-Direct-to-Patient Logistics (DTP) is the process by which investigational products are delivered to a clinical trial participant’s location from either an investigational site, central pharmacy, or depot location.
-DTP helps to attract trial participants, reducing the obstacles to accessing new therapeutic choices and reducing the cost of the trial by reducing the number of clinical sites and shortening enrollment periods, among other reasons.
+Direct-to-Patient (DTP) refers to the process by which investigational products are delivered to a clinical trial participant’s location from either an investigational site, central pharmacy, or depot location.
+DTP helps to attract trial participants, reducing the obstacles to accessing new therapeutic choices and lowering costs by reducing the number of clinical sites and shortening enrollment periods, among other reasons.

 EVOLUTION OF CLINICAL TRIALS

 Just 20 years ago centralized randomization models did not exist outside single-site trials.
 Paper envelopes that had emergency unblinding information were sent to each site along with an entire block size of patient labeled medication.
-Many times, one site did not perform and as a result, statisticians often had to struggle at the end of a trial to ensure that the statistical power of the study wasn’t at risk due to incomplete use of randomization blocks.
+It was common for a site to underperform, forcing statisticians to struggle at the end of the trial to ensure the statistical power of the study wasn’t compromised by incomplete utilization of randomization blocks.
 A simple question was raised: How can we implement a centralized randomization list that could be used across all trial sites?
-The answer came in the shape of the implementation of the first Interactive Response Technology (IRT) systems.
+The solution emerged with the implementation of the first Interactive Response Technology (IRT) systems.

-Soon after IRT’s inception, more questions were asked and IRT would go on to eliminate many manual processes and in turn, promote further advancements in not only trial design but supply chain processes as well.
+Soon after IRT’s inception, more questions were asked.
+IRT would eliminate many manual processes and promote further advancements in trial design and supply chain processes.
 The supply chain could start to implement pooled supplies across sites and countries and better control inventory distribution and expiry which then transformed labeling procedures and distribution practices.
-The system evolved to control who was assigned to different trial cohorts, enforce dosing titration paradigms, and orchestrate formulation changes.
+RTSM systems evolved to control patient assignment to different trial cohorts, enforce dosing titration paradigms, and orchestrate formulation changes.
 These factors would help to transform trial design thinking and employ adaptive methodologies.

 GETTING PAST THE BARRIERS

 Most people in the industry were aware of it, but unless there was a niche for it, it was not well adopted.
-The industry has always had a patient-centric focus, so the advantages of DTP are clearly visible, but the challenges seemed to block the progress in promoting the practice.
-The perceived challenges to DTP at the time were interesting as well.
-They included things like the loss of cold chain control or the risk of patient adherence as roadblocks to widespread adoption.
-The reality was however these same roadblocks proved to be where DTP provided the greatest benefits as we now know it today.
-This shift in perception is largely due to the need for change in process and advances in technology.
+The industry has always had a patient-centric focus, so the advantages of DTP are clearly visible, but the challenges seemed to block progress in promoting and adopting the practice.
+These included concerns such as losing cold chain control and the risk of patient adherence, which were seen as obstacles to widespread adoption.

 THE BENEFITS

-Fully decentralized and hybrid trials have proven to attract, retain, and serve patients more effectively than standard trial models and reduce costs with fewer sites, fewer physical monitoring visits by CRA’s, and limited patient and clinician travel.
-As a result, clinical trials have finally begun to move to the next level of patient retention, efficiency, and innovation.
+For researchers, the use of digital tools for data collection enhances the accuracy and reliability of study data.
+Real-time monitoring allows for timely adjustments and interventions, improving the overall quality of the research.
+Additionally, the patient-centric nature of virtual trials fosters a stronger patient-researcher relationship, contributing to the study’s success.
+Fully decentralized and hybrid trials have proven to attract, retain, and serve patients more effectively than traditional trial models while reducing costs with fewer sites, fewer physical monitoring visits, and limited patient and clinician travel.
+As a result, clinical trials have begun to advance in patient retention, efficiency, and innovation.

 Contact Sales